yuto1115/tp/docs/UserGuide.md

 <h3 id="increase">Adding a loan: <code>increase</code></h3>

-This command lets you record an increase in the loan amount for a specific entry, and saves it as a transaction in the entry's transaction history.
+This command allows you to increase the loan of an entry by specifying the loaned amount and date.

-Format: `increase [ID] l/[AMOUNT] d/[DATE]`
+**Format:** `increase [ID] l/[AMOUNT] d/[DATE]`

 (See [Notes about the command formats](#note-command-format) and [Restrictions on the parameters](#restrictions))

 **Explanations:**
-* You can add an increase transaction to the entry at the specified ID.
-The ID refers to the index number shown in the displayed person list.
+* This command allows you to increase the loan of the entry at the specified `ID`.
+The ID refers to the index number shown in the displayed Wanted list.
-* The increase command records a new transaction, and can be observed in your entry's transaction history.
+* The entry's remaining loan amount and total loaned amount are increased by `AMOUNT`.
+* A new transaction is appended to the end of the entry's transaction history, indicating that the specified `AMOUNT` was loaned on the given `DATE`.

 <box type="warning" seamless>